From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 Favourite non-party spot that inspires you.

 Tai Ping Shan Street.
 I think they got the 7th coolest district street in 2022.
 And Tai Hang.
-Both are great districts with amazing local restaurants, cafes, boutiques, and speakeasy bars.
+Both are great districts with amazing, local restaurants, cafes, boutiques and speakeasy bars.
 Tai Ping Shan Street has more bookstores, antiques, and galleries.
-These are places I’d spend a whole afternoon at.
+These are places that I would spend a whole afternoon at.

-Lai Chi Kok and Shum Shui Po have great local stores and cafes too, if you know where to look.
-The people there inspire me a lot because they stick to a craft they love, and consistently produce quality - be it food, clothes, or drinks.
+Lai Chi Kok and Shum Shui Po have great local stores and cafes as well, if you know where to look.
+The people there inspired me a lot because they stuck to a craft they know well and love and consistently produce quality products, whether food, clothes, or drinks.
+You can find art and craftsmanship there.

-This is cheesy, but a slow hike to the Peak inspires me too, not only because of the majestic nature, but because I can see the whole city skyline.
-Hong Kong is the only major city in the world where you can see skyscrapers, the sea, and mountains all at once.
+This is cheesy, but a slow hike to the peak inspires me, too, not only because of the majestic nature, but also because I can see the whole city centre skyline.
+One thing that is special about HK is that it’s the only major city in the world where you can see skyscrapers, the sea and the mountains all at once.
+Can’t get it anywhere else!
+It’s a unique scenery I can never appreciate enough.

 Are there differences between nightlife in the UK and Hong Kong?

-One thing I definitely felt was that the pace was much faster in HK.
-I’d check the time at 10 pm, and after a few drinks, it just magically became 5 am.
-While in the UK it feels slower and we usually call it at 1/2 am.
+One thing that I definitely felt was that the pace was much faster in HK.
+I would check the time at 10pm, and after a few drinks, it just magically became 5 am.
+While in the UK it feels much slower and we usually call it at 1/2 am.
 I have no idea why.

 Underground Jazz Group - Fountain De Chopin performing in Hong Kong